EMDR Therapy

 For those who are interested in this deep, transformative work but have a limited schedule or who are seeking change in a quicker timeline, I also offer EMDR Intensives.
 You can learn more about them here.

-Why choose me for EMDR therapy
+Why Choose Me for EMDR Therapy

 As a Certified EMDR Therapist with specialized training in trauma, I bring both professional expertise and deep compassion to our work together.
 My practice also incorporates complementary approaches including Internal Family Systems Informed Therapy, Trauma-Informed Stabilization Therapy, and Accelerated Resolution Therapy (ART) when beneficial.